-The sport of stand up paddling may have its roots in Polynesian culture, but its popularity has grown in the 21st century.
-Surfers and nonsurfers alike are being drawn to the water and getting to their feet.
+The sport of stand up paddle boarding may have its roots in Polynesian culture, but its popularity has spread globally.
+Surfers and non-surfers alike are being drawn to the water and getting to their feet.

-It's fun; it's good fitness; and you should give it a try.
+It's fun; it's good fitness; and you should definitely give it a try!

 The act of doing it requires concentration, and your mind is focused so that it occupies your mind throughout your workout, unlike anything I’ve done before.

-It's a scene from any era -- board and paddler -- but altogether contemporary and emblematic of timeless travel connected to a sport with grass-roots appeal.
+Sure, boards and paddles have been used together for centuries, but stand up paddle boarding (SUP) is altogether contemporary and emblematic of timeless travel connected to a sport with grass-roots appeal.

-All that is needed is a board, a paddle and a body of water, but in that simplicity lies its true beauty.
+And there isn’t much to it.
+All you need is a board, a paddle and a body of water, but in that simplicity lies its true beauty.
 Or so its devotees will tell you.

-“The act of doing it requires concentration, and your mind is focused so that it occupies your mind throughout your workout, unlike anything I’ve done before," said Blane Chambers, who owns Paddlesurf Hawaii.
-"That is why I started, because it is the way it occupies my mind. ...
-This is awesome and makes you want to go out and do it again."
+“The act of doing it requires concentration, and your mind is focused so that it occupies your mind throughout your workout, unlike anything I’ve done before,” says Blane Chambers, owner of Paddlesurf Hawaii.

-Both Lopez and Laird Hamilton give credit to Duke Kahanamoku for being the link to stand up paddling's past, but it was Hamilton, generally regarded as surfing's greatest big-wave rider, who helped to bring the sport to the masses.
+Though surfing legends Gerry Lopez and Laird Hamilton give credit to Duke Kahanamoku for being the link to stand up paddling's past, it was Hamilton, generally regarded as surfing's greatest big-wave rider, who helped to bring the sport to the masses.

 Hamilton told Lopez in a SUP magazine interview that he initially used the paddle board to surf with his daughter, but later found with fellow big-wave surfer Dave Kalama that it was far more than a mode of transportation or a way to catch a wave.

-Estimates for calories burned per hour range from 250 to 1,000, depending on the level of exertion as it works the body's major muscle groups including shoulders, arms, legs, back and core.
+Whether you're doing a SUP class or striking out on your own, you can expect to burn between 250 and 1,000 calories per hour, depending on the level of exertion.
+Plus, it works the body's major muscle groups, including shoulders, arms, legs, back and core.

-Back on her home island of Maui, Kealoha took to the sport of stand up paddling in 2010, and fell for it immediately.
-She said she gets students in all ages and body types to her classes, and most students pick it up in less than a day, especially if they practice first in flat water like a slow-moving river or lake.
+She says she gets students in all ages and body types to her classes, and most students pick it up in less than a day, especially if they practice first in flat water like a slow-moving river or lake.
 Some water and a good instructor can make it part of any fitness routine.

-“That is a great thing; you can use it in any body of water," said Kealoha, who owns her own training business, Luv Urself-Fitness.
-"When you’re surfing, you might need perfect conditions.
+“That is a great thing; you can use it in any body of water,” says Kealoha.
+“When you’re surfing, you might need perfect conditions.
 But when you’re paddling, you can be on flat water or sunbathe or do your workout.
 The options are kind of limitless, so that is great.”

 Today’s paddle boards are not just your old man’s castaway log, but specifically designed to maximize stand up paddling's nuances.